mamund/api-starter/tests/README.md

 This folder holds test scripts and results

-The `test.sh` bash script is a simple way to run requests against a target service using curl.
+The `srt.sh` bash script (and the associated `srt-list.txt` file) is a simple way to run requests against a target service using curl.
 This is not *testing* as in TDD/BDD but is does at least give you feedback on simple actions.

-I recommend using Postman (postman.com) to build up a robust test suite for your APIs.